WHOequity/HEAT/README.md

 alone packages, you will need the “R” statistical software and a web browser.
 In the stand-alone package of the Toolkit, WHO has provided a portable version of “R”, and the portable edition of the web browsers Google Chrome or Chromium.
 These do not require any installation.
-Furthermore, to use the online version of HEAT Plus, you are required to establish an account with Microsoft, and login with that account, and thereby accept the Microsoft Terms of Use.

 2.2.
 WHO disclaimers for third-party software.
 WHO makes no warranties whatsoever, and specifically disclaims any and all warranties, express or